 Changes to section 174

-Under current law, taxpayers are generally permitted to deduct R&E expenditures as they are paid or incurred during the tax year.
-As a result of TCJA, taxpayers will be required to capitalize and amortize all R&E expenditures for tax years beginning after December 31, 2021.
+From 1954 through 2021, taxpayers were generally permitted to deduct R&E expenditures in full as they were paid or incurred during the tax year.
+As a result of TCJA, taxpayers are required to capitalize and amortize all R&E expenditures for tax years beginning after Dec.
+31, 2021.
 The recovery periods are five years and 15 years for domestic and foreign expenditures, respectively.1

 Estimated tax payments